|

 Johnny will be there at 3:45 a.m. everyday (Monday through Friday) without a fail with his backpack and radio, wearing a straw hat, usually a jerkin and a trouser.
-As the day light breaks in and commuters on two and four wheelers start approaching Hamilton through the Crow Lane round-about for their days work, Johnny swings into action.
+As the daylight breaks and commuters on two and four wheelers start approaching Hamilton through the Crow Lane round-about for their days work, Johnny swings into action.

 He starts cheering and wishing the commuters - "Good Morning!", "I love you!", "God bless you" ...
 This is the way he continues to spread joy and goodwill to all till 10 in the morning everyday.
 To the commuters, a day's hard work begins with an exchange of love and blessings - the day may not turn out to be as stressful after all.

-Johnny Barnes was born in 1924.
+Johnny Barnes was born on June 23, 1923.
 His parents came to Bermuda from West Indian island St. Kitts.
 He was an electrician by profession working in Bermuda Railways.
 However, in 1948 the railways in Bermuda closed down.
-Johnny then became a bus driver, and this is the identity by which he is mostly known to the Bermudians and the visitors.
+Johnny then became a bus driver, and this is the identity by which he is known to most.

 I heard that one day he failed to show up.
 The whole island was shaken up.
 Phones buzzed everywhere, people wanting to know what happened to Johnny.
 Well, he had some illness on the day and had to be hospitalized.
 The next day he was back into action and everything was back to normal.